 Giving visitors a new appreciation and respect for the natural world and the historic setting around them along with an interest in preserving them is the main goal of the Missouri State Parks and Historic Sites Explorer Program.
 The patches and stars earned are visible symbols of a person's commitment to the living and preserved environment.

 Your first stop on the road to earning an Explorer patch is at a Missouri state park or historic site.
 Each location differs in the way they approach the program, ranging from working one-on-one with participants to going into classrooms throughout the year and producing an entire class of Explorers.
 During the summer months, some locations offer day camps where a patch can be earned upon completion.
 Other locations offer a variety of programs in the evenings to campers and other visitors, allowing them to work at it gradually.
 State parks and historic sites offer a variety of fun and educational nature programs to the public throughout the summer that help visitors earn the patch.
 History walks at state historic sites also count toward earning the patch.

 Once participants earn their first patch, they are encouraged to start over and do it again, earning a gold star patch with each subsequent completion.
 There are no time limits for completing the program.

-These are the four parts of the program.
+These are the three parts of the program.

 Part I -- Interpretive Study

 The candidate, with the assistance of interpretive staff, shall complete at least two of these five activities or similar activities:

 Draw a map of the park or historic site area for a significant time period in the past, how it looks today or how it might look in the future